Data Centers in Monterrey

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market features over 2 direct on-ramps as of September 2025, enabling efficient access to 1 cloud region.
-This includes direct connectivity for Oracle Cloud, reducing the need for long-haul backhauling to Texas or Mexico City.
+Direct Cloud On-Ramps: Over 2, enabling access to 1 cloud regions as of September 2025.
+Access includes Oracle Cloud, which minimizes the need for long-distance backhauling to Texas or Mexico City.

-Bare Metal: High-performance compute requirements are supported by providers such as Latitude.sh and Hivelocity, offering localized hardware for latency-sensitive workloads as of September 2025.
+Bare Metal: High-performance compute is available through providers such as Latitude.sh and Hivelocity as of September 2025.
+These options provide local processing for latency-sensitive industrial applications.

 Power Analysis

-Energy availability in Monterrey is driven by the heavy industrial demands of the region, resulting in an infrastructure-heavy grid.
+Energy availability in Monterrey is shaped by the heavy power requirements of the local manufacturing sector, resulting in a stable grid.

-Average Cost Of Power: Industrial electricity is estimated between $0.11–$0.15/kWh as of September 2025.
-These rates provide a stable cost profile for large-scale deployments compared to more expensive energy markets in the Caribbean or Southern Europe.
+Average Cost Of Power: Industrial rates range from $0.11–$0.15/kWh as of September 2025.
+These costs provide a stable profile for large-scale deployments compared to more expensive energy markets in the region.

 Market Access, Business & Tax Climate

-Monterrey is often cited as the industrial capital of Mexico, making it a natural choice for corporate headquarters and logistics firms.
+Monterrey is the industrial capital of Mexico, making it a logical choice for corporate headquarters and logistics firms.

-Proximity To Key Business Districts: Data centers are centrally located near the Monterrey Industrial Corridor and the affluent business district of San Pedro Garza García.
-This proximity ensures minimal latency for the financial and corporate services sectors operating in the city.
+Proximity To Key Business Districts: Data centers are centrally located near the Monterrey Industrial Corridor and the corporate district of San Pedro Garza García.
+This provides low-latency access for the financial and logistics firms powering the region.

-Regional Market Reach: From this location, businesses can effectively serve the entire northeast region of Mexico and much of the southwestern United States, reaching millions of consumers with sub-20ms round-trip times.
+Regional Market Reach: This hub serves millions of consumers across northeast Mexico and the southwestern United States with sub-20ms round-trip times.

-Tax Advantage For Data Centers: Mexico provides specific development bank credit packages aimed at expanding digital infrastructure like data centers.
-These incentives reduce the total cost of ownership by facilitating favorable financing for large-scale physical assets.
+Tax Advantage For Data Centers: Mexico provides development bank credit packages for expanding digital infrastructure.
+These incentives help lower the total cost of ownership for large-scale physical assets.

 Natural Disaster Risk

-Monterrey maintains a Low risk profile with an overall score of 4.9/10 as of September 2025.
-While the city is inland and protected from coastal surges, certain natural factors require specific site engineering.
+Monterrey maintains a Low (4.9/10) risk profile as of September 2025.
+While safe from coastal surges, site selection must account for specific regional geological factors.

-Tropical Cyclone (7.1/10): While inland, the region can experience residual wind and rain from major storms moving off the Gulf of Mexico.
+Tropical Cyclone (Moderate – 7.1/10): The region can experience high winds and heavy rain from storms originating in the Gulf of Mexico.

-Drought (3.0/10): Resource management remains a secondary consideration for cooling systems, though it is currently considered a minor threat to operations.
+Drought (Low – 3.0/10): Resource management is a secondary consideration for cooling systems but remains a minor operational threat compared to seismic risks.